 (1770-1843) was an eminent pharmacist, and built his Allen and Hanbury business into a large concern.
 He was a generous philanthropist and activist, supporting many causes such as anti-slavery, poverty, emergency relief, and education.
 He travelled extensively throughout Europe and Russia, in connection with these.

 1771 – 1840

-Daniel Wheeler (1771-1840) was the first Quaker missionary to spend significant time in Russia.
-For 15 years he devoted himself to draining the unhealthy and unproductive St Petersburg marshes and transforming them into good agricultural land.
+(1771-1840) was the first Quaker missionary to spend significant time in Russia.
+For 15 years he devoted himself to transforming the St Petersburg marshes into good agricultural land.
 He spent his final years on missionary travels in the South Seas and in North America.

 1773 – 1855